10 Things to Know About Fishing in Fiji© FijiPocketGuide.com

 1. Fiji’s Waters Have Some of the World’s Best Game Species

 Fiji’s waters are home to some of the most exciting predator fish for anglers.
-Popular game fish in Fiji include blue marlin, black marlin, striped marlin, Pacific sailfish, yellowfin tuna, dogtooth tuna, skipjack tuna, mahimahi, Spanish mackerel, wahoo and giant trevally.
+Popular game fish in Fiji include blue marlin, black marlin, striped marlin, pacific sailfish, yellowfin tuna, dogtooth tuna, skipjack tuna, mahimahi, Spanish mackerel, wahoo and giant trevally.
 Learn more about what you can fish for in Fiji in What Types of Fish Can You Fish For in Fiji?

 2. Fishing is Available From Almost Everywhere